grafana/grafana-operator/documentation/api.md

-Used to keep a dashboard reference without having access to the dashboard struct itself
+GrafanaDashboardRef is used to keep a dashboard reference without having access to the dashboard struct itself

 <table>
     <thead>